mainnote/groupJS/README.md

 * `group.getMember(memberName[, memberMap])` - get a member by name.

-* `group.override(newMember[, memberMap])` - override a member in this group.
-This function will go deep to each level and replace the member with the same name.
-If memberMap is specified, only the specified path will be search for overridden.

 * Case 1:  A group is instantial, its members will be instantial.
 At the meantime, if the group setCallToMember.
 It should set as well.

 ## Examples